cscw2015/maverick/Interim/Interim.md

 #####Creating Cuparla

-- Detailed analysis of Stuttgart city council work revealed certain characteristics as shown below:
+- Detailed analysis of Stuttgart city council work revealed certain characteristics
-	- Any time any place support to council members since they didn't have fixed office location to prepare for city-hall meetings.
+	- Any time any place support to council members was required since they didn't have fixed office locations to prepare for city-hall meetings.
 	- Council members collaborate and behave differently in different contexts.
 Informal and open within their party groups and were more controlled and formal in official council meetings.
-	- No proper structure was followed in communication; each member had right to initiate and involve other members of the administration in any order.
+	- No proper structure was followed in communication; each member had right to initiate and involve other members of the administration in any order
 	- Minimal computer usage within council itself
-- Objective of the Cuparla Project was
+- Objectives of the Cuparla Project:
 	- To bring effectiveness and flexibility in the work of the councils.
 	- To have more access to information by council members
 	- To reduce communication barriers between council and administration and within the council.